hildogjr/KiCost/docs/usage.rst

     JP6#1  ...
 JMP1A45
     JP6#2  ...
 SH3QQ5

-You can also specify multipliers for each subpart by either appending the subpart part number with a multiplier separated by a ":".
+You can also specify multipliers for each subpart by either prepending or appending the subpart part number with a multiplier separated by a ":".
 To illustrate, a 2x2 jumper paired with two shunts would have a part number of ``JMP2B26; SH3QQ5:2``.
-The multiplier can be either an integer, float or fraction (e.g. to cable meter) and it can be used previous or succeeding the part code, e.g. ``SH3QQ5:2`` or ``2:SH3QQ5``.
+The multiplier can be either an integer, float or fraction and it can precede or follow the part code (e.g. ``SH3QQ5:2`` or ``2:SH3QQ5``).

 ------------------------
 Schematic Variants